RLP-199-17 in its

 the right moment so no note was lost.

-the Liszt B minor Sonata was made on November 11, 1947.
-This
+recording of the Liszt B minor Sonata was made on November 11,

-recording and the one of the Funerailles were released by Don
+1947.
+This recording and the one of the Funerailles were released

-on the occasion of the first anniversary of his death.
-The Lp has the
+on the occasion of the first anniversary of his death in 1952.
+The LP

-usual Remington anomalies but also shows that the performances were
+has the usual Remington anomalies but also shows that the performances

 well done.
 They fully convey the atmosphere of the live performance